 About syndromes without a name (SWAN)

-SWAN stands for syndrome or syndromes without a name.
-It’s a term the doctors might use when a child has symptoms of a genetic disorder, but these symptoms can’t be formally diagnosed.
+SWAN stands for syndromes without a name.
+It’s a term the doctors might use when a child has symptoms of a genetic condition, but these symptoms can’t yet be diagnosed.

-Children with SWAN can have a range of different symptoms including developmental delay, learning difficulties and physical disabilities.
-Symptoms vary from child to child.
+Children with SWAN can have a range of symptoms including developmental delay, learning difficulties and physical disabilities.
+Symptoms vary from child to child and can be severe or mild.
+How much symptoms affect children’s lives also varies from child to child.

 SWAN is not a formal medical diagnosis.